-• Processing patent applications in a high-quality and timely manner advances economic prosperity by using IP as a tool to create a business environment that cultivates and protects new ideas, technologies, services, and products.
+o Processing patent applications in a high-quality and timely manner advances economic prosperity by using IP as a tool to create a business environment that cultivates and protects new ideas, technologies, services, and products.

+Summary of Progress

+Overall progress

-- Overall progress - o As of FY2018 Q3 first action pendency was 15.5 months. - o As of FY2018 Q3, total pendency was 24.3 months. - Explanation of Progress - USPTO continues to steadily reduce pendency, by a combination of appropriate staffing levels and performance management which incentivizes high efficiency. - Maintained first action pendency at 15.5 months due to a slightly higher than projected growth of serialized filings. - This quarter's minor increase in total pendency reflects last years' slight rise in first action pendency, which in turn was caused in large part by a hiring freeze. - o On track to hit targets at end of FY19.
+- o As of FY2018 Q4 first action pendency was 15.8 months. - o As of FY2018 Q4, total pendency was 23.8 months.

+Explanation of Progress

+- O USPTO continues to steadily reduce pendency, by a combination of appropriate staffing levels and performance management which incentivizes high efficiency. - O During FY18, first action pendency dropped from 16.3 months at the beginning of the year to 15.8 months at the end of the year. - o Total pendency also dropped in FY18, from 24.2 to 23.8 months. - Over the most recent quarter, first action pendency grew slightly from 15.5 months at Q3 to 15.8 months at Q4. - Caused by combination of factors including decreased overtime and workload balancing. - o Total pendency decreased over the last quarter from 24.3 months at Q3 to 23.8 months at Q4. - o On track to hit targets at end of FY19.

+Goal Structure & Strategies